head spikes collapsed

 (Photo: courtesy of Joshua Green, Townsville, Queensland)

-This Caterpillar is green, with a broad reddish dorsal band outlined with a dark wavy line.
+These Caterpillars sting.
+This caterpillar is green, with a broad reddish dorsal band outlined with a dark wavy line.
 The caterpillar has a row of red spikes of stinging hairs along each side of the body, and a row of one each side of the dorsal line on the back of each segment, excepting the second and antipenultimate segments.

 The spikes near the head are normally collapsed, but are everted when the animal feels threatened.